A Travel Price Comparison for Switzerland Lucerne vs. Geneva for Attractions, Food, Nightlife, and Couples

 The spring attracts plenty of travelers to both Lucerne and Geneva.
 Many visitors come to Lucerne in the spring for the activities around the city and the natural beauty.
 Furthermore, most visitors come to Geneva for the activities around the city and the natural beauty during these months.

 In the spring, Lucerne is around the same temperature as Geneva.
-Typically, the spring temperatures in Lucerne in April are around 12°C (53°F), and Geneva is about 11°C (53°F).
+Typically, the spring temperatures in Lucerne in April average around 12°C (53°F), and Geneva averages at about 11°C (53°F).

 Lucerne usually receives less sunshine than Geneva during spring.
 Lucerne gets 150 hours of sunny skies, while Geneva receives 174 hours of full sun in the spring.